ESGF/esgf-download/docs/docs/installation.md

 !!! warning "Initialize the database and working directories"

-    The `init` command sets up the directories and files required for `esgpull` to work correctly.
+    The `self install` command sets up the directories and files required for `esgpull` to work correctly.

     It also fetches and stores the full vocabulary of *facets* from ESGF index nodes and store it locally.

     It will take a few minutes to complete but only needs to be run once.

     ```sh
-    esgpull init
+    esgpull self install
     ```

 ## Get the source code